 When do courses begin?

 Check the school's academic calendar to make sure you know when classes begin.
-It is important to be on time and attend courses on the first day and throughout the semester because absences can affect your ability to earn credit.
-It is also important to check the academic calendar when making plans, given that absences can affect your standing in a course.
+It is important to be on time and attend courses on the first day, and throughout the semester, because absences affect your ability to earn credit.
+See SAIC’s Attendance policy and the syllabus for each of your courses for more information.

 Where do my courses meet?

-Every semester you should log in to SAIC Self-Service and print out a new copy of your schedule a few days before classes begin, as there are occasionally last-minute room changes.
+Every semester you should log in to SAIC Self-Service and review your schedule a few days before classes begin, as there are occasionally last-minute room changes.
 You can see your course schedule by visiting the Current Students dashboard and clicking the Self-Service link.
-Your course schedule appears on the main page and under the My Academics link.
+You will find your course schedule under Manage Classes non-mobile, then select View My Classes.

 Download the SAIC Campus Map with the classroom locations listed by their abbreviation of your class schedule.